Yishai Schlissel

-Yishai Schlissel (also spelled Shlisel; ישי שליסל; born 10 December 1975) is a convicted Israeli murderer.
+Yishai Schlissel (also spelled Shlisel; ישי שליסל; born 10 December 1975) is an Israeli convicted murderer.
 He stabbed marchers during the Jerusalem gay pride parade in 2005, for which he served ten years in prison.
 On 30 July 2015, during the 2015 Jerusalem gay pride, he stabbed 16-year-old Shira Banki to death and wounded five other people.
 The incident occurred just three weeks after his release from prison.
 On 24 August, Schlissel was indicted for murder, five counts of attempted murder, and wounding under aggravating circumstances, and detained until the end of proceedings.
 On 26 June 2016, he was sentenced to life plus 31 years in prison, as well as a fine of NIS 2,064,000 (around $650,000) in damages.

 Early life

 Schlissel was born on 10 December 1975 in Yad Binyamin.
 He was the eldest of ten children.
 His grandparents were Holocaust survivors.
 After marrying he studied in a kollel in Jerusalem.